There are a few guiding principles in my life:

 A foolproof, restaurant-worthy method to making the best guacamole at home, every single time.
 This guacamole recipe will soon become a staple recipe in your house & don’t be surprised when all your friends start requesting it whenever you see them!

 - 1/4 medium red onion (1/2 small), diced

 - 1 heaping tsp kosher salt

 - favorite toppings of choice

-- add the chopped jalapeño & red onion to a ziploc bag along with the kosher salt & granulated garlic. seal the bag tight, pressing out as much air as you can (this is important!!).
+- Add the chopped jalapeño & red onion to a ziptop bag along with the kosher salt & granulated garlic.
+Seal the bag tight, pressing out as much air as you can (this is important!!).

-- scrape the contents of the ziploc bag into a bowl, adding the flesh of 2 avocados, cumin, & coriander. use a wooden spoon to gently smash the avocados & stir in the onion/jalapeño mixture. add the lime juice, a handful of chopped cilantro, & stir until desired consistency is reached.
+- Scrape the contents of the ziptop bag into a bowl, adding the flesh of 2 avocados, cumin, & coriander.
+Use a wooden spoon to gently smash the avocados & stir in the onion/jalapeño mixture.
+Add the lime juice, a handful of chopped cilantro, & stir until desired consistency is reached.

-- *depending on how spicy you like your guacamole, you’ll want to remove the stems & seeds from your jalapeno. we like a pretty good kick, so we remove the seeds from one & keep the seeds in the other. if you’re intolerant to spice, feel free to remove the seeds from both. if you like extra spicy, leave them all in!
+- *Adjusting the spice level: Depending on how spicy you like your guacamole, you’ll want to remove the stems & seeds from your jalapeño.
+We like a pretty good kick, so we remove the seeds from one & keep the seeds in the other.
+If you’re intolerant to spice, feel free to remove the seeds from both.
+If you like extra spicy, leave them all in!